Axiomatic Characterizations of Draft Rules: Introduction

-A non-wasteful allocation rule assigns all available players.
-The draft satisfies an even stronger efficiency criterion: it always selects an allocation which is \emph{Pareto efficient (EFF)} with respect to the teams' (partial) preferences over sets of recruits.\footnote{Draft rules are not efficient if teams have complete preferences over sets of recruits \citep{hatfield2009strategy}.} RM captures a notion of solidarity among the teams: it requires that, whenever the set of available recruits grows, all teams become weakly better off.
-The two supplementary properties, EFF and RM, are of secondary importance to sports leagues, but they are certainly appealing in other applications.
+A non-wasteful allocation rule assigns all available players.\footnote{ In the working-paper version of this article \citep{core24}, we show that the draft satisfies a stronger efficiency criterion: it always selects an allocation that is Pareto efficient with respect to the teams' (partial) preferences over sets of recruits.
+As the allocation of players to teams permits externalities (making one team ``better off'' by giving it better players makes defeating it in play more difficult, thus indirectly making all other teams worse off), we de-emphasize Pareto efficiency here.
+Efficiency remains desirable in other settings such as university course allocation, as well as property- and estate-division problems, where these externalities are not typically present.
+Note also that draft rules are not efficient with respect to \emph{each} complete extension of the agents' partial preferences over bundles \citep{hatfield2009strategy}.
+This is why some authors call this property \emph{Pareto possibility} (e.g., \citealt{bram03}) or \emph{possible Pareto efficiency} (e.g., \citealp{aziz2019efficient}) instead.} RM captures a notion of solidarity among the teams: it requires that, whenever the set of available recruits grows, all teams become weakly better off.

 Although draft rules satisfy many appealing properties, they possess a fundamental defect: they are not \emph{strategy-proof} \emph{(SP)} as a team may benefit from picking insincerely if it knows that its most-preferred recruit will not be picked by other teams.
 It is therefore natural to ask whether there exists a strategy-proof allocation rule satisfying the competitive balance properties, RP and EF1.
-This question is answered in the negative by three impossibility results.
-The main insight from Theorems~\ref{thm:impossibility 1}, \ref{thm:impossibility 2}, and~\ref{thm:impossibility 3} is that every allocation rule satisfying the competitive balance properties, RP and EF1, possesses one of two defects: it is either manipulable or inefficient.
+This question is answered in the negative by two impossibility results.
+The main insight from Theorems~\ref{thm:impossibility 1} and~\ref{thm:impossibility 2} is that every allocation rule satisfying the competitive balance properties, RP and EF1, possesses one of two defects: it is either manipulable or inefficient.
 Hence, a sports league can remedy the draft's deficiencies only if it is willing to introduce another deficiency---one which is arguably more severe.